Mononucleosis Factsheet (for Schools)

-- have homework and assignments sent home and tests rescheduled
+- do all homework and assignments at home and have tests rescheduled

-- avoid gym class and sports until they get clearance from a doctor (the virus can cause the spleen to enlarge, creating a risk of rupture )
+- avoid gym class and sports until they get cleared by a doctor (the virus can cause the spleen to enlarge, creating a risk of rupture)

-- modify their school day due to fatigue or other symptoms
+- modify their school day due to tiredness or other symptoms

 What Teachers Can Do

 Mono needs to run its course naturally.
-Symptoms usually last 2 to 4 weeks, and some students feel tired for several weeks longer.
+Symptoms usually last 2–4 weeks, but some students feel tired and weak for months.

-Teachers can help prevent the spread of infections in their classrooms by:
+To help prevent the spread of infections in their classrooms, teachers can:

-- encouraging students to wash their hands with soap and water often
+- Encourage students to wash their hands with soap and water often.

-- reminding them to always cough or sneeze into their elbow or a tissue, not their hands
+- Remind students to always cough or sneeze into their elbow or a tissue, not their hands.

-- reminding them to not share drinks, straws, eating utensils, toothbrushes, or similar personal items
+- Remind students to not share drinks, straws, eating utensils, or similar personal items.